Quick answer

 Step 1

-Selecting your primary objective will guide your territory division process.
+Select one primary objective to guide your territory division process.

 Step 2

-Now, segment your target customers and prospects into logical groupings.
-We outlined various ways to divide sales territories earlier in this blog.
-Quality segmentation supports smarter sales prospecting and more efficient resource allocation.
+Group your targets and prospects into logical buckets based on the division methods outlined above.
+Quality segmentation supports smarter sales prospecting and ensures efficient resource allocation.

 Step 3